gorillalabs/sparkling/README.md

 ## License & Copyright

-Copyright (C) 2014-2015 Alexander Petrov, Michael S. Klishin, Zack Maril, and the ClojureWerkz team.
+Copyright (C) 2014-2015 Dr. Christian Betz, and the Gorillalabs team.

 Distributed under the Eclipse Public License, the same as Clojure.